-Avian influenza confirmed in a fifth wild bird in Ireland
+Avian influenza confirmed cases in wild birds in Ireland

-- A case of highly pathogenic avian influenza (H5N1) was confirmed on 30th January 2025 by the Central Veterinary Research Laboratory, in a peregrine falcon found in Co.
-Wexford. - This is the fifth confirmed case of the virus in a wild bird in Ireland since December 2024.
-The first case was detected in a buzzard, in Co.
+- Five cases of highly pathogenic avian influenza (H5N1) have been confirmed in wild birds in Ireland since November 2024. - The first case was detected in a buzzard, in Co.
 Galway (5th December 2024).
 The second case was detected in a buzzard in Co.
 Dublin (30th December 2024).
 The third case in a greylag goose, in Co.
 Donegal (16th January 2025) and the fourth case, in a whooper swan in Co.
-Westmeath (29th January 2025). - Members of the public are advised not to handle sick or dead wild birds of any species. - Pet owners are advised to keep dogs on a leash when walking where sick or dead wild birds are, or have been, present. - Dead wild birds should be reported to DAFM using the Avian Check Wild Bird App: https://aviancheck.apps.services.agriculture.gov.ie/
+Westmeath (29th January 2025).
+The last case was confirmed on 30th January 2025 in a peregrine falcon found in Co.
+Wexford. - Members of the public are advised not to handle sick or dead wild birds of any species. - Pet owners are advised to keep dogs on a leash when walking where sick or dead wild birds are, or have been, present.

+Dead wild birds should be reported to DAFM using the Avian Check Wild Bird App: https://aviancheck.apps.services.agriculture.gov.ie/